spyroot/idrac_ctl/README.md

 ## Install
 ```
 pip install idrac_ctl

-# run as standalone app
+# and run it as standalone app

 idrac_ctl --help
 ```